MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/recordref/recordref-loadfields-method.md

 ## Remarks

 This method will trigger a JIT load, but allows for triggering the JIT load on multiple fields.
-If the fields are already loaded, another load will not be triggered.
+If the fields are already loaded, another load won't be triggered.

-This method is part of the partial records capability for improving performance.
+The method is part of the partial records capability for improving performance.
 For more information, see [Using Partial Records](../../devenv-partial-records.md).

 ## See Also